MECA-482-Ball-and-Plate-Project/Ball-and-Plate/README.md

 ![](BallandPlate.PNG) <br>
 Figure 1.
-Closed lopp response
+Closed lope response

 ![](BallandPlateModel.PNG)
 Figure 2.
 The direct model of our nonlinear equation of motion